 It’s best to use your health diary every day but be sure to use it any time you notice a change in your health conditions or a change in environmental conditions.
 For each entry, be sure to write down the following:

 - Symptoms: For nosebleeds, headaches, breathing problems, or other issues potentially associated with UOGD activity, keep track of what the symptoms are, how long they last, and whether they occur indoors or outdoors.
 If you have a skin condition, it may be helpful to take a picture.
 Symptoms like stress may also be related to UOGD and should be noted in your health diary.

 - Environmental conditions: Record changes in water quality such as color, odor, taste, or sand residue.
 Also note any changes in air quality in and around your home such as odors or fine dust collecting on windows.
 You should also keep track of changes in industrial activities near your home (for example, increased truck traffic or a new drilling site) and any increases in light or noise pollution.

 - Local weather conditions.
 Weather conditions can affect how pollution travels through the air, and may affect certain health problems like allergies and asthma.
 Keep notes on cloud cover, temperature, rain (light, moderate, or strong), and wind (general direction and speed).

 3) Contact EHP

 If you have concerns about your health or of the health of someone in your family, see a health professional.
-If you believe your health problems could stem from environmental exposures and you have no health care provider (or if you do not feel you are getting the help you need), schedule an appointment with our Family Nurse Practitioner.
+If you believe your health problems could stem from environmental exposures and you have no health care provider (or if you do not feel you are getting the help you need), schedule an appointment with our Public Health Nurse.

-EHP’s Family Nurse Practitioner serves the needs of both adults and children whose health may be affected by UOGD (“fracking”).
+EHP’s Public Health Nurse serves the needs of both adults and children whose health may be affected by UOGD (“fracking”).
 She is available by appointment for both home and office visits and makes referrals to appropriate health specialists on an as needed basis.
 Please click here for more information.